10up/nodeifywp/README.md

 1. Install and start up the [NodeifyWP environment](https://github.com/10up/nodeifywp-environment).
 Since V8Js and V8 can be difficult to setup, we've created this packaged environment.
 We highly recommend using it.
 2. Install the plugin.
 You can install it from [WordPress.org](https://wordpress.org/plugins/nodeifywp) or as a [Composer dependency](https://packagist.org/packages/10up/nodeifywp).
 3. Activate the plugin.
 4. Remember, NodeifyWP is a framework.
-Activate or build a theme that implements NodeifyWP.
+Build or [use a theme](https://github.com/10up/twentysixteenreact) that implements NodeifyWP.

 ## Themes